Norrbottenspitz

 Official measurements, coat, and temperament

-- Coat: Short, straight, and hard with a soft, dense undercoat.
+- Coat: Short, straight, and hard, with a dense, soft undercoat.
+The color is white with yellow or reddish-brown patches.

 Breed Trivia